MoneemSuibgui/Java/README.md

 ### Java stack roadmap :
 ```
-    This Repository Contain all assignemnts from Coding Dojo Africa for java stack and it provides:
+    This Repository Contains all assignments from Coding Dojo bootcamp for java stack and it provides:

     * Base knowledge in procedural programming in Java
     * Object-oriented programming